mkrl/font-to-png/README.md

 To use the program, you need the Font Awesome TTF file, which is available in [Font Awesome Github repository] (https://github.com/FortAwesome/Font-Awesome).

+The following Python libraries are needed:
+* Pillow (or the Python Imaging Library)
+* tinycss (optional: only needed if you are using the --css option)

 The internal icon list is matched to Font Awesome 4.0.3.
 To use a later/different version, use font-awesome.css from the Font Awesome GitHub repository.